anishd2022/bisv-senior-project/README.md

 ## Suggester:

 - groups teams into "lost toss and lost game", "won toss and lost game", "won toss and won game", and "lost toss and won game" for each game, and then uses a classification algorithm to suggest teams to either bat or bowl first if they win the toss, given game location, team, and opponent.

+## Files:

+- running **app.R** will open up an Rshiny web app where the user can select various inputs to get predictions and suggestions on a game
+-